-Consider next key differences between Global NEX with its trackers in the US & Europe - vs. a differing, younger other global 'cleanish' energy Index also with trackers in US & Europe.
+Consider next key differences between Global NEX with trackers in the US & Europe - vs. a differing, younger, other global 'cleanish' energy Index also with trackers in US & Europe.
 That other, global Index has several characteristics setting it well apart from NEX.
-One had long been that this other Index was maybe a fine choice if wanted a very concentrated basket made of big caps only.
-Narrow with little or no energy storage, no electric vehicles, no green H_2 etc. Because that other basket was so highly concentrated, so skewed, plus not-as-clean - it differed much from NEX that's instead clean with diverse solar, wind, EVs, energy storage, hydrogen, decarbonization etc etc. There's also several more contrasts too.
+One had long been that this other Index was maybe a fine choice if wanted a very concentrated basket, made of big caps only.
+Narrower with little to no energy storage, no electric vehicles, no green H_2 etc: because that other basket was so highly concentrated, so skewed, plus not-asclean - it differed much from NEX that's instead clean with diverse solar, wind, EVs, energy storage, hydrogen, decarbonization etc etc. There's also several more contrasts too.